-The Deutsche Bundesbank hosted its third Cash Conference from 25-27 April, gathering experts – from academia, public authorities (including central banks), special interest groups and the private sector.
+The Deutsche Bundesbank hosted its third Money in physical form such as banknotes and coins.
+Conference from 25-27 April, gathering experts – from academia, public authorities (including central banks), special interest groups and the private sector.

-The aim is to improve the understanding of cash payment economics based on recent academic research in general and, more specically, to help identify possible developments and dynamics that will shape the future cash payments landscape.
+The aim is to improve the understanding of cash A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. economics based on recent academic research in general and, more specically, to help identify possible developments and dynamics that will shape the future cash payments landscape.
 In this regard the on-going debate about restriction of cash payments played a pivotal role.

 Carl-Ludwig Thiele, member of the Board of the Bundesbank opened the debates, declaring that the war on cash had shifted from an economic debate into a public one as opponents of cash are increasingly calling for limitations on its usage and its abolishment.

-The keynote session pitted Peter Sands, former Head of Standard Chartered Bank and senior fellow at Harvard, and author of the paper ‘Making it Harder for the
+The keynote session pitted Peter Sands, former Head of Standard Chartered Bank and senior fellow at Harvard, and author of the See Banknote paper.
+‘Making it Harder for the

-Bad Guys: The Case for Eliminating High Denomination Notes’ against Friedrich Schneider, Professor of Economics at the Johannes Kepler University and a globally recognised expert on the shadow economy.
+Bad Guys: The Case for Eliminating High Each individual value in a series of banknotes or coins.
+Notes’ against Friedrich Schneider, Professor of Economics at the Johannes Kepler University and a globally recognised expert on the shadow economy.

 Sands surprised the audience by stating that ‘cash is one of mankind’s most brilliant inventions’.
 But he promptly added that cash is ‘the favourite payment mechanism of those who do not abide by the law.’
 Therefore, cash facilitates crime, tax evasion and corruption.
 It also prevents central banks from diving deeper into negative interest rates, as citizens would transfer their bank accounts into banknotes.